How does a GMC policy work?

 With numerous technological advancements in the healthcare sector, certain treatments can be completed in less than 24 hours.
-These include treatments for cataract, tonsillectomy, angiography, etc. These treatments are included in the scope of the GMC.
+These include treatments for cataracts, tonsillectomy, angiography, etc. These treatments are included in the scope of the GMC.

 - Domiciliary hospitalization

-In certain situations, medical treatments are carried out at home due to unavailability of hospital beds, etc. In such scenarios, group health insurance covers domiciliary hospitalization expenses as well.
+In certain situations, medical treatments are carried out at home due to the unavailability of hospital beds, etc. In such scenarios, group health insurance covers domiciliary hospitalization expenses as well.

 - Add-on covers

 Employers can opt for additional benefits as per their workforce demographics and needs.
-These include inclusion of pre-existing illnesses, cost of external aids such as spectacles, dental treatment, increase in sum insured, etc.
+These include the inclusion of pre-existing illnesses, cost of external aids such as spectacles, dental treatment, increase in sum insured, etc.

 - Cashless facility